kmee/kmee-odoo-addons/sale_enforce_commercial_partner/README.rst

 |badge1| |badge2| |badge3|

-[ This file must be max 2-3 paragraphs, and is required.

-The goal of this document is to explain quickly the features of this
-module: “what” this module does and “what” it is for. ]

 This module changes the behavior of the onchange function in the sales module to always search for B2B contacts in the delivery and billing addresses, even if the user selects a contact from a company.